 At a glance

-Even among rivals that are ever-increasing in size, the Mondeo is one big old car, and that translates into simply astonishing amounts of interior space.
+Even among rivals that are ever-increasing in size, the Mondeo is one big car, and that translates into fairly astonishing amounts of interior space.
 Four lofty adults have room to stretch out, and a fifth will squeeze in without too much complaint.
 The boot, too, is enormous, and the loadspace is a nice square shape.
 What’s more, the rear seats go virtually flat when you fold them down, which creates an enormous, level space for cargo.
 However, there’s a rather meaty load lip to negotiate, and you’ll also have to haul heavy items over the protruding rear bumper.

 Cabin quality is a bit of a mixed bag.
 The main touch-points are reasonably swanky, but some of the materials used elsewhere (the glovebox lid and door pockets, for example) are less so.
 That said, there is a lot to like inside the car.
 The seats are wonderfully supportive and have a wide range of adjustment, while the touch-screen infotainment system is simple and intuitive.
 However, the screen could be a shade more sensitive, and your over-the-shoulder view is hampered by thick rear pillars and a small back window.